tanbro/sqlalchemy-dlock/docs/README.rst

 ------------------------------

 #.
 The documentation is built using `Sphinx <https://www.sphinx-doc.org/>`_.
-   We need to install the package and its testing requirements:
+   We need to install the package and its requirements for building documentation:

    .. code:: sh